miso-lims/miso-lims/docs/admin/site-configuration.md

 Warning label to display for near-duplicate indices.
 Defaults to "Near-Duplicate Indices" if unspecified.

+## Samplesheet Configurations

 ### `miso.pools.samplesheet.dragenVersion`

 The version of Illumina DRAGEN to be used when exporting sample sheets

+### `miso.pools.samplesheet.fastqCompressionFormat`

+The FastQ coompression format to be specified when exporting Illumina DRAGEN sample sheets.

+### `miso.pools.samplesheet.germlineAppVersion`

+The version of the Illumina DRAGEN Germline App to be used when exporting sample sheets.

+### `miso.pools.samplesheet.germlineKeepFastQ`

+Whether to keep FastQ files when exporting Illumina DRAGEN Germline sample sheets.
+Defaults to `false` if unspecified.